Cerebral Palsy and Inclusive Playgrounds

 - Speak with school officials, particularly if there are large numbers of children with special needs.

-- Start a fundraiser (Note: Having funds will help you in your missions, but it often takes a lot of time and can be taxing.
+- Start a fundraiser (Note: Having funds will help you in your mission, but it often takes a lot of time and can be taxing.
 Getting non-profit support will make things a bit easier).